brian428/ext-typescript-generator/README.md

 ## Quick (Temporary) Initial Notes
-Untyped and fully typed definition files are available in the /definition folder.
+* Untyped and fully typed definition files are available in the /definition folder.

-Add a reference to the definition at the top of your .ts file.
+* Add a reference to the definition at the top of your .ts file.

-Cast configuration blocks to the appropriate interface to enable code hinting.
+* Cast configuration blocks to the appropriate interface to enable code hinting.
+* Since methods in a TS file are added to the prototype and not the instance, it's necessary to declare functions as properties (see example).

-MyCompanyGridPanel.ts:
+Example: MyCompanyGridPanel.ts:
 ```
 /// <reference path="./definitions/ExtJS-4.2.0-Typed.d.ts" />